palikar/blog-hugo-files/content/posts/pandas_notes.md

 ### ApplyMap {#applymap}

 Not all functions can be vectorized (neither the Numpy arrays which return another array nor any value), the methods `applymap()` on DataFrame and analogously map() on Series accept any Python function taking a single value and returning a single value.
 This is similar to the **pipe** but it's less flexible.
-It just treats the whole _DataFrame_ as on big list and performs a mapping function on it.
+It just treats the whole _DataFrame_ as on a big list and performs a mapping function on it.
 Example:

 ```python
 import pandas as pd